Twin Senate runoffs in Georgia could shape Biden presidency

 Biden has been mum on the Senate balance as he awaits the results in his own election, but he offered a preview days before Tuesday’s election.

-Votes were still being counted to determine whether Ossoff will meet Georgia Sen. David Perdue in a second round.
-Georgia law requires an outright majority to win a statewide office.
+The second race, a special election to fill the unexpired term of former Sen. Johnny Isakson, will require a runoff between Warnock and Sen. Kelly Loeffler, the Republican appointed to the post last year after Isakson retired.

-Separately, a Georgia special election to fill the unexpired term of former Sen. Johnny Isakson will require a runoff between Warnock and Sen. Kelly Loeffler, the Republican appointed to the post last year after Isakson retired.
+Nationally, the Senate stands at 48-48 after Election Day.
+But incumbent Republicans lead uncalled races in Alaska and North Carolina, and if the GOP holds those two seats it would be up 50-48.
+Wins by the Georgia Democrats would create a 50-50 tie.

-Nationally, the Senate stands at 48-48.
-But Republicans lead uncalled races in Alaska and North Carolina.
-By Thursday, the focus turned to Georgia.
+In that case, whichever party wins the White House would control the Senate, since the vice president serves as president of the Senate and would break any ties.

 All-access digital subscription